The Shepherds’ Field

-Nestling in the slopes east of Bethlehem, about a mile from the Church of the Nativity, the ‘Shepherds’ Field’ is where the angel first announced on Jesus’ birth (Luke 2:7).
-Today, two sites commemorate the event, both within the suburb of Bethlehem called Beit Sahur.
+Nestling in the slopes east of Bethlehem, about a mile from the Church of the Nativity, the ‘Shepherds’ Field’ marks where the angel first announced on Jesus’ birth (Luke 2:7).
+Today, two sites commemorate the event, one Catholic and one Greek-Orthodox.

 The Greek-Orthodox Site

 Notable for its red dome, the Greek-Orthodox church is built above byzantine-era remains and some caves.
-Called in Arabic “Deir el-Ruat” (“The Shepherds’ monastery”), the church is believed to be over the caves where shepherds watched over their flock.
-The Byzantine remains are said to be of a church built by Queen Helena, in 326 CE.
+Called in Arabic “Deir el-Ruat” (“The Shepherds’ monastery”), the church is built over caves said to be where shepherds watched over their flock.

 The Roman-Catholic Site

-About 1200 feet north of the Orthodox site is an additional site where a Byzantine-era remains were found among caves.
-Called in Arabic ‘Siyar el-Ghanam’ (“The Den”), in 1954 a tent-shaped chapel was built here, designed by the master Catholic architect Antonio Barluzzi.
+About 1200 feet north of the Greek-Orthodox church is an additional site where Byzantine-era remains were found among caves.
+It is called in Arabic ‘Siyar el-Ghanam’ (“The Den”).
+In 1954, the master architect, Antonio Barluzzi, designed a tent-shaped chapel to commemorate the event documented in the Gospels.
 Inside, beautiful frescoes depict the nativity of Jesus and his adoration by the Shepherds.

 The Shepherds’ Field and the ‘Field of Boaz’

-The Shepherds’ Field is also identified with the general location of ‘Migdal Eder’.
-Here, according to the Old Testament, Jacob camped after the death and burial of Rachel, his favorable wife (Genesis 35:21).
-Furthermore, it is also identified with the ‘Field of Boaz’, a wheat field of a landlord named Boaz.
-According to the Scroll of Ruth, here Ruth met Boaz while picking barley left by the harvesters (2:4).
-Getting married, they became the great-grandparents of King David.
+The Shepherds’ Field is also identified with the general location of ‘Migdal Eder.’
+According to the Old Testament, Jacob camped after the death and burial of Rachel, his favorable wife (Genesis 35:21).
+Furthermore, it is also identified with the ‘Field of Boaz,’ a wheat field of a landlord named Boaz.
+According to the Scroll of Ruth, Ruth met Boaz here while picking barley left by the harvesters (2:4).
+After getting married, they became the great-grandparents of King David.

 Touring the Shepherds’ Field sites